Who Evaluates AI's Social Impacts? Mapping Coverage and Gaps in First and Third Party Evaluations: Related Work

-Some recent work by \citet{staufer2025audit} focuses on contextualizing evaluations better, in this case, targeted at third-party audits.
+Some recent work focuses on better contextualizing evaluations; for example, \citet{staufer2025audit} provide a template for context information about third-party audits.
 In parallel, new frameworks grounded in measurement theory have been proposed to unify disparate evaluation practices through shared principles \citep{chouldechova2024shared, salaudeen2025measurement}.
-Recognizing these issues, the research community has started treating evaluation methodology as a first-class subject of study.
-For instance, the recent \textit{EvalEval} workshop at NeurIPS 2024 convened experts to establish best practices and frameworks for documenting and standardizing AI evaluations.\footnote{ \url{https://evalevalai.com/2024workshop/}} This line of work aims to make AI evaluation a more systematic and theoretically grounded practice, rather than an ad-hoc or purely empirical one \citep{hobbhahnwe}.
+Recognizing these issues, the research community has reinvested efforts to studying evaluations and treat evaluation methodology as a first-class subject of study.
+For instance, the recent \textit{EvalEval} workshop at NeurIPS 2024 convened experts to establish best practices and frameworks for documenting and standardizing AI evaluations.\footnote{ \url{https://evalevalai.com/2024workshop/}} This line of work aims to make AI evaluation a more systematic and theoretically grounded practice, rather than an ad-hoc or purely empirical one.

-Prior work has thus established frameworks for what should be reported (documentation standards) and how evaluations should be conducted (evaluation methodology), but empirical evidence on what is actually being reported and by whom remains limited.
+Prior work has thus established frameworks for what ought to be reported (documentation standards) and how evaluations should be conducted (evaluation methodology), but empirical evidence on what is actually being reported and by whom remains limited.
 Our work fills this gap by providing the first large-scale systematic analysis of social impact evaluation reporting practices, examining both first-party and third-party sources to characterize the multi-stakeholder evaluation ecosystem and identify where critical information gaps persist.